akaabdullahmateen/roadmap/stylesheet/concepts/index.md

 Cascading Style Sheet (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML, including XML dialects such as SVG, MathML, or XHTML.

-CSS Level 3 builds on CSS Level 2 module by module, using the CSS2.1 specification as its core.
-Each module adds functionality and/or replaces part of the CSS2.1 specification.
+CSS Level 3 builds on CSS Level 2 module by module, using the CSS 2.1 specification as its core.
+Each module adds functionality and/or replaces part of the CSS 2.1 specification.
 From this level on modules are levelled independently.
 Modules with no CSS Level 2 equivalent start at Level 1 and modules that update features that existed in CSS Level 2 start at Level 3.
 CSS specification, itself, no longer has levels, therefore, "CSS Level 3" as a term is used only to differentiate it from the previous monolithic versions.

 ### Processing model